 Students need honesty.
-So, when Clare Tattersall explains to them that setbacks are a normal part of a rigorous academic program, and that failure is an essential part of the learning process, it is the first step in creating a more resilient student.
+So, when Clare Tattersall explains to them setbacks are a normal part of a rigorous academic program, and failure is an essential part of the learning process, it is the first step in creating a more resilient student.

 “We want our students to recognize negative, self-defeating beliefs and replace inaccurate harmful thoughts with accurate and constructive thinking,” said Tattersall, manager of Undergraduate Services at Western Engineering, who leads the faculty’s new Engineering Resilience Program.

 Although Western has a robust system of student mental-health and wellness supports, many students tend to wait until they are severely compromised, or in a state of crisis, before reaching out for help.
 Despite numerous universitywide efforts, students are hesitant to connect with, or not adequately aware of, the resources that do exist.

 The Engineering Resilience Program looks to bridge that gap and present the faculty’s students with an opportunity to come away with techniques for assertiveness, decision-making and the ability to recover, remain focused and engaged when faced with high-stress situations.

 In partnership with Western’s Wellness Education Centre, the Undergraduate Services Office in Engineering will provide students registered in this program with tailored workshops, one-on-one coaching sessions and, as needed, referrals to other campus resources and services.

 “We (Undergraduate Services) tend to be the place where, if they’re going to go anywhere, quite often they’ll stop in.
 It’s where they can start,” Tattersall said.
 “We can then connect the students with other resources.
 We work closely with the other services on campus.
 It’s definitely not a duplication; it’s an enhancement of the network that exists on campus.
 It’s about how we can harness that network and connect the students with the right resources and supplement what is being done to help build student resilience.”